 If you would like to apply for one of the Nucleus or Nominating Committee positions, we invite you to submit your application including a curriculum vitae and your motivations for applying for the role.

-- A CV including information about specialization (board certification) and current position.
+- CV including information about specialization (board certification)

-- Your previous work in the ESC structures is welcome, but not absolutely requested.
+- Previous work in the ESC structures is welcome, but not absolutely requested

-- A list of your publications (point out those related to stroke).
+- List of publications (point out those related to stroke)